THE ALMIGHTY ALL-IN-ONE

 Technically, the Q20 is already a complete off-camera flash system by itself.
 Buying additional wireless triggers are completely optional, at $45 for a pair of transmitter/receiver, and $62 for a set of 1 transmitter and 2 receivers.
 But does it make sense to get more of these triggers?

-For those who are new to off-camera flash, more triggers will allow you to have a bigger light setup.
+For those who are new to off-camera flash, more triggers will allow a bigger light setup.
 That is one camera controlling 2 or more flashes.
 Now, there are plenty of other wireless trigger manufacturers in this world – Metz, Phottix, Godox, YongNuo, Pocket Wizard, etc… So the question here is, what is so good and different about FlashQ triggers?

 The redeeming factors of the FlashQ trigger are – small, portable, well built, and almost universal (works with Nikon, Canon, Olympus, Sony, Fuji, Pentax, etc…).
 Otherwise, for a price of slightly more than $45, I see myself getting a pair of YongNuo wireless triggers with high-speed sync and TTL.